cvidler/rtmstatus/README.md

 Consists of three parts
 - bash script `rpt_app.sh`
   - runs queries against the `rcmd` command, and processes the returned data into a XML file.
+- vash script `rtmstatus.sh`
+  - runs `rpt_app.sh` and processes the resulting XML with the XSLT templates to produce a HTML file.
-- web code `xslt.xsl`, `style.css` and `table.js`
+- web code `xslt.xsl`, `charts.xsl`, `piechart.xsl`, `barchart.xsl`, `linechart.xsl`, `common.xsl`, `colours.xml` , `style.css` and `table.js`
-  - XML Stylesheet, allows the users browser to convert the XML produced by the script to something user friendly.
+  - XML Stylesheets, allows `xslrproc` to convert the XML produced by the script to user friendly HTML.
+  - XML, provides a list of contrasting colours to build the charts.
   - CSS stylesheet, provides style formatting to converted XML.
   - Javascript code to add client side interactivity to the data tables.
 - AMD web service `rtmgate`
   - Uses existing web server on each AMD to server the content to users.

 ## Installation
-Copy `xslt.xsl`, `style.css`, and `table.js` to /usr/adlex/webapps/ROOT/
+Copy `*.xsl`, `colours.xml`, `style.css`, and `table.js` to /usr/adlex/webapps/ROOT/
-Copy `rpt_app.sh` to /usr/adlex/bin/
+Copy `rpt_app.sh` and `rtmstatus.sh` to /usr/adlex/bin/

 Schedule the script to run regularly with cron for the `compuware` user . e.g.
 `* * * * * /usr/adlex/bin/rpt_app.sh > /usr/adlex/webapps/ROOT/amdlive.xml`